takepiyo/SpiNNakerGazeboNovnc/readme.md

 ```
 check output figure.png

-if you want to check connect spinnaker board in the ISI lab, do `ping 192.168.240.1`
+if you want to check connect spinnaker board, do `ping 192.168.240.1` (General SpiNNaker board ip address)

 ### Check operation with a simple example
 <!-- another terminal open and